Skip to content

 • Cell teardown verbs. docs/cli-use-cases.md — the full operator workflow reference, including stop / kill / delete / purge --cascade for cells.

 • Manifest reference.
-Applying manifests — multi-doc manifests, the in-process escape hatch, profile parameter resolution order.
+Applying manifests — multi-doc manifests, why kuke apply always requires the daemon, blueprint parameter resolution order.